Hadron dinghy by Keith Callaghan

 Hadron planing in 12 knot wind Hadron planing in 12 knot wind Hadron planing in 12 knot wind Water retained after capsize

 Click on this image to see a video of the first sail of Hadron Click on this image to see a video of the second outing for Hadron Click on this image to see a video of Steve Dunn sailing Hadron.
-NOTE: 32mb file will take several minutes to download Click on this image to see a video of Steve Dunn sailing Hadron at Alton Water SC on 6 Nov 2011.
-NOTE: 23mb file will take several minutes to download
+Click on this image to see a video of Steve Dunn sailing Hadron at Alton Water SC on 6 Nov 2011.

 site map Home designer profile send email purchase plans